utilitywarehouse/go-circle-build/BUILD_README.md

 You can simply copy/paste the `test.override` task from `circle.yml` onto the command-line if you would like to install/test/build your app in a container on your local machine.
-(You may have to set some environment variable to get it to work.)
+(You may have to set some environment variables to get it to work.)
 E.g.:

     $ export SERVICE=$(basename $PWD)
     $ docker run --rm -e GH_USERNAME -e GH_PASSWORD -e SERVICE -e LINT_EXCLUDE \